f0nzie/rNodal/STRATEGY.md

 * The core functions are called by functions that do more complex activities like sapply, lapply or create matrices from the core.

 ## functions with dots
-* these functions are hidden and are special
+* these functions are hidden and are special. some may be core functions.

 ## The major blocks of rNodal
 * PVT